11 Things You Didn’t Know About Sunscreen

 Surprise!
 Unless you’re in a totally windowless room, the sun can still get you when you’re inside.
 UVB radiation is blocked by glass, but UVA just streams right on in.

 The directions on sunscreen bottles are not just designed to make you use and buy more sunscreen.
 You really should reapply every two hours, or more often if you’ve been sweating or in the water.
 That includes on your face, even if you’re wearing makeup.
-(If you don’t want to take off your makeup and start over—and who would?—you may want to check out sunscreen powders, which you can dust on right over your makeup.)
+(If you don’t want to take off your makeup and start over—and who would?—you may want to check out sunscreen powders, which you can dust on over your makeup.)

 Sunscreen loses its efficacy after about three years, but there’s no reason to have it around that long.
 Dermatologists recommend using 1 ounce of sunscreen (enough to fill a shot glass) to cover your body and face each day.